We asked our Lactation Consultants for some advice on the most commonly asked questions by new moms about breastfeeding.

 Alcohol does pass through your breastmilk to your baby so you should avoid use of alcohol, especially in large amounts, while breastfeeding.
 Contrary to rumors, alcohol does not increase your supply.
 As it changes the taste of your milk, your baby may not feed as well and it may actually decrease your supply.
 An occasional drink will probably not harm your baby but avoiding breastfeeding for 2 hours afterwards is recommended by the US Department of Health and Human Services.
 The American Academy of Pediatrics advocates moderation as there are concerns about long-term repeated exposures of infants to alcohol in breastmilk.

 This is a great time for you and your baby to quit smoking.
 Ask your health care provider for help.
 If you cannot, breastmilk still remains the ideal food for your baby.
-Avoid smoking around your baby and change your clothes afterwards to minimize his or her exposure to the chemicals smoking produces.
+Avoid smoking around your baby.
+Wear a “smoking smock” when smoking (outdoors), and remove the smock and wash your face and hands afterwards to minimize your baby’s exposure to the chemicals smoking produces.

 In most cases, the answer to this question is yes but it is advisable to consult with your primary care provider or obstetrician as they know your medical history.
 If you have a history of preterm labor or miscarriage, it would be important to be aware of any uterine contractions that might result from nipple stimulation.
 Be aware of your body’s cues.
 Your supply may decrease and the taste of your milk may change after the first few months and this may lead your infant to wean him or herself.
 Keep in mind that the additional energy requirements of nursing and breastfeeding necessitate making sure you are getting added nutrition and rest.

 In the first week or so, you may experience some nipple soreness as your infant learns to latch and you learn to support your baby.
 Your breasts may be full and tender as your milk supply is established.
-Persistent nipple pain or cracked or bleeding nipples warrant a visit to a lactation consultant for evaluation of the feeding technique and latch.
+It is important to use a nipple butter frequently to keep your nipples healthy, Persistent nipple pain or cracked or bleeding nipples warrant a visit to a lactation consultant for evaluation of the feeding technique and latch.
 They may also have some advice to help you heal sore nipples.
 If breast fullness and pain continues, consult your lactation consultant or primary care provider to assist you with engorgement.
 Persistent deep breast pain accompanied by fever or chills should be brought to the attention of your OB or primary care provider as it may be an indication of mastitis – an infection of the breast.

 6 months if in freezer section/pull out drawer (-5°C or 23°F).